Computer-Aided Technology - Unmanned Aerial Systems (Certificate)

 Students will be introduced to the history, missions, capabilities, types, configurations, subsystems, and the disciplines needed for UVS development and operation.

 Students will demonstrate the proper way to operate Unmanned Vehicle Systems.
 This includes pre-mission check list, missing planning and logging, safety/liability consideration and emergency procedures.
 Students will be working in the field and in the classroom conducting simulated and real life missions.

 CAT 1133 - Airspace and Regulations

-Prerequisites: Math 0203 or adequate math placement test score; ENGL 0203, adequate placement score, or by meeting determined placement measures
+Prerequisites: Math 0203 or adequate math placement; ENGL 0203, adequate placement score, or by meeting determined placement measures

 The course will examine the components and objectives of the National Airspace System.
 Emphasis will be placed on regulations pertaining to UAS flight operations.